-7. Explore Additional Demand Side Management Opportunities ELL stands ready to expand its current DSM offerings in accordance with applicable LPSC Rules 4 and Orders and where it is cost-effective to do so.
-8. Pursue Power Resiliency ELL will file its Protect Louisiana Plan highlighting its plan to accelerate the resilience of its electric system through a comprehensive set of cost-effective hardening projects.
+7. Explore Additional Demand Side Management Opportunities

+ELL stands ready to expand its current DSM offerings in accordance with applicable LPSC Rules6 and Orders and where it is cost-effective to do so.

-4 ELL notes that in the on-going rulemaking related to administration of DSM programs (Docket No. R-31106), Staff issued new draft rules on March 7, 2022.
+6 ELL notes that in the on-going rulemaking related to administration of DSM programs (Docket No. R-31106), Staff issued new draft rules on March 7, 2022.
 Among other things, these draft rules (if implemented as drafted) would radically change the paradigm for administration of DSM programs by removing control of the programs from utilities and seeking to hire a statewide third-party administrator to oversee programs for all utilities.
 It is unclear whether this model will be implemented.
 As ELL noted in filed comments, the Company believes the ability to achieve cost-effective savings through DSM programs would be better served by allowing utilities with existing programs to retain control over them.
 The discussion of DSM, and the potential benefits thereof, throughout this report and in the DSM Potential Study assumes that ELL would still be allowed to administer DSM programs once the Commission's rules are finalized and implemented.
+On May 4, 2023, the LPSC issued an order extending the current rules until December 31, 2025.